mgrebenets/mgrebenets.github.io/_posts/2015-01-29-bamboo-vs-jenkins.md

 A quick check on [Jenkins Wiki](https://wiki.jenkins-ci.org/display/JENKINS/Plugins?showChildren=true#children) and we get a count of **1,071** plugins.

 Reporting is one of the most important plugin categories in my opinion.
 For example, I prefer to have full control over Xcode build tasks and use [makefiles]({% post_url 2015-02-08-mobile-ci---makefiles %}) combined with shell commands wrapping `xcodebuild` rather than use Xcode plugin.
 Part of the reason is to be able to migrate to another build server with less effort and to be able to run CI tasks on my development laptop.
 Same goes for other things like uploading to / downloading from S3 bucket, transferring files with rsync or scp, and so on.
-But in no way I can come up with scripts that will produce good looking reports including HTML formatting, diagrams and images plus integration into Bamboo or Jenkins UI.
+But in no way I can come up with scripts that will produce good looking reports including HTML formatting, diagrams and images, plus integration into Bamboo or Jenkins UI.
 For this task I prefer to use plugins.

 Jenkins features **127** plugins just for reporting, that's almost as much as Bamboo can offer in total.
 Of course, quality of all those plugins deserves a detailed research.
 Just numbers don't tell much.
 But this post _is_ based on some hands on experience, so I'll compare some reporting plugins I have used over time.

 _Publish HTML_

 If you ever used [Clang Static Analyzer]({% post_url 2015-02-08-clang-static-analyzer %}) for your iOS projects, you know then that there's no proper reporting plugin for this task.
-You end up with HTML report that needs to be published and made available in build project/plan summary.
+You end up with HTML report that needs to be published and made available in build project/plan summary page.

 With Bamboo you create a new [Shared Artifact](https://confluence.atlassian.com/display/BAMBOO/Sharing+artifacts), with Jenkins you use [HTML Publisher plugin](https://wiki.jenkins-ci.org/display/JENKINS/HTML+Publisher+Plugin).